-- Manually: the selected element must be started manually (by a Play or Play Var command) on the Playlist Panel, keyboard or ShuttlePRO controller. - On GPI: the selected element will be started when a GPI trigger is received on the corresponding EVS server (the one the playlist is to be played on).
+- Manually: the operator will have to manually initiate the playout (by a Play or Play Var command) on the Playlist Panel, keyboard or ShuttlePRO controller. - On GPI: the selected element will be started when a GPI trigger is received on the corresponding EVS server (the one the playlist is to be played on).
 The GPI number and its trigger mode are defined in the Tools > Settings > Input GPIS category.